loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 this.bnbCoin.load()
 ```

-- then, the `withdrawBEP2` first calls `this.bnbCoin.approveFee` to approve the fee and only after the fee gets approved, it goes ahead and calls `this.bep2Coin.withdrawBEP2`
+- Next, the `withdrawBEP2` first calls `this.bnbCoin.approveFee` to approve the fee and only after the fee gets approved, it goes ahead and calls `this.bep2Coin.withdrawBEP2`:

 ```js
 async withdrawBEP2 () {